restatedev/documentation/docs/services/invocation.md

 :::caution

-At the moment gracefully cancelling an invocation is not supported, It will be supported in future Restate releases.
+At the moment, gracefully cancelling an invocation is not supported.
+It will be supported in future Restate releases.

 :::

 ## Kill an invocation

-When something goes wrong during the execution of an invocation, Restate will by default retry until it can make progress again.
+When an invocation fails, Restate retries by default until it can make progress.
-For example, if there's a network partitioning, Restate will continue retrying until it can reach the endpoint and make progress.
+For example, if there's a network partitioning, Restate keeps retrying until it can reach the endpoint and make progress.

 There are some cases where it is impossible for an invocation to make progress.
-A good example is when your code runs a non deterministic action: If the invocation is suspended and re-scheduled afterwards, the replay of the invocation might lead to a different code path, generating an invalid journal and failing the invocation indefinitely.
+A good example is when your code runs a non-deterministic action: If the invocation is suspended and re-scheduled afterwards, the replay of the invocation might lead to a different code path, generating an invalid journal and failing the invocation indefinitely.
-In such cases, you can request Restate to kill the invocation, aborting its execution as soon as possible.
+In such cases, you can request Restate to kill the invocation, thereby aborting its execution as soon as possible.
-If the invocation is ongoing, killing the invocation **will not** rollback its progress.
+If the invocation is ongoing, killing the invocation **will not** roll back its progress.

 :::danger